leaderboardsgg/leaderboard-backend/README.md

 If you are on Linux, you will need to follow your distribution's documentation to trust a certificate.

-* [This chapter](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-6.0&tabs=visual-studio#trust-https-certificate-on-linux) in the .NET docs covers how to generate and then trust the dev cert for service-to-service (e.g. cURLing) and browser communications.
+* [This chapter](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-6.0&tabs=visual-studio#trust-https-certificate-on-linux) in the .NET docs covers how to generate and then trust the dev cert for service-to-service (e.g. cURLing) and browser communications on Ubuntu.
   * Trusting certs on Fedora and other distros(??) are linked at the bottom of the chapter.

 You can read [this chapter](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide#clean-up) if you'd like to clear all certs and start over.